-There’s a lot of debate about collagen peptides (sometimes confused with collagen protein) and it’s benefits or if it’s just another trend that will fade out.
+There’s a lot of debate about the benefits of collagen peptides (sometimes confused with collagen protein) or if it’s just another trend that will fade out.
 While the debate rages on, there’s some real science and health facts about why supplementing your diet with collagen peptides can be beneficial.
-I’ve been adding collagen peptides to my Bulletproof coffee recipe for years – long before I went Keto – and I have my opinions, but let’s start with what science has to say about collagen peptides and their benefits on us humans:
+I’ve been adding collagen peptides to my Bulletproof coffee recipe for years – long before I went Keto – and I have my opinions, but let’s start with what science has to say about collagen peptides and their benefits on us humans.

 - Helps with Skin Health and Anti-Aging

 This study published in 2014 chose 46 of 69 women between the ages of 35-55, to take a collagen supplement.
 23 of the women took a placebo.
 The participants who took the collagen supplement?
 They showed an improvement in skin elasticity within four weeks and in a similar study, women showed a reduction in wrinkles after eight weeks of use.

 Our gut, the microbiome and digestive health is a hot topic lately.
 I never heard more about leaky gut in my life.
 However, it’s important, it’s here and it’s not going away.
 And collagen is essential to gut health because it’s the building blocks of your gut’s connective tissue and the lining of your digestive tract.
 Studies have shown that those with issues like irritable bowel syndrome lack adequate collagen.
 So while it’s iffy science – more collagen is not a bad thing for your belly.